krprzenioslo/Hystrixwiki2/Dashboard.md

 http://hostname:port/application/hystrix.stream
 ```

-To monitor an aggregate stream via Turbine it would be like:
+To monitor an aggregate stream via Turbine the URL would be like this:

 ```
 http://hostname:port/turbine/turbine.stream
 ```

-The landing page does nothing more than generate the /monitor/monitor.html URLs that can then be bookmarked.
+The landing page does nothing more than generate the `/monitor/monitor.html` URLs that you can then bookmark.

-The 'delay' parameter controls the latency that is injected between polling cycles on the server to slow down the stream.
-This can be used to reduce the network and CPU usage on the client.
+The `delay` parameter controls the latency that is injected between polling cycles on the server to slow down the stream.
+You can use this to reduce the network and CPU usage on the client.

-The 'title' parameter is used by the monitor.html page to display a nice title instead of the raw URL.
+The `title` parameter is used by the `monitor.html` page to display a nice title in the browser instead of the raw URL.

 # Customizing and Embedding

-We expect that many will want to embed the dashboard functionality into their own existing dashboards.

-To accommodate this we have kept the app very simple - primary just HTML, Javascript and CSS in modules that can be dropped into any app.
+Because you may want to embed the dashboard functionality into your own existing dashboard, the app is very simple &mdash; primary just HTML, Javascript, and CSS, in modules that can be dropped into any app.

-The only portion that is server side is a [proxy servlet](https://github.com/Netflix/Hystrix/blob/master/hystrix-dashboard/src/main/java/com/netflix/hystrix/dashboard/stream/ProxyStreamServlet.java) used to proxy streams between the browser and backend since EventSource CORS support is still [a work in progress](https://bugs.webkit.org/show_bug.cgi?id=61862).
+The only portion that is server-side is a [proxy servlet](https://github.com/Netflix/Hystrix/blob/master/hystrix-dashboard/src/main/java/com/netflix/hystrix/dashboard/stream/ProxyStreamServlet.java) that proxies streams between the browser and back end, since EventSource CORS support is still [a work in progress](https://bugs.webkit.org/show_bug.cgi?id=61862).

-Displaying HystrixCommand monitors on an existing page is as simple as importing the javascript module, instantiating it with a DIV to use and giving it an EventStream:
+To display `HystrixCommand` monitors on an existing page, simply import the javascript module, instantiate it with a `div`, and give it an `EventStream`, like this:

 ```javascript
 var hystrixMonitor = new HystrixCommandMonitor('dependencies', {includeDetailIcon:false});